-This is where taking pictures come in handy.
+This is where taking pictures comes in handy.
 Take pictures of the accident scene from different angles.
-Make sure to include pictures of any damage to your motorcycle and any injuries you might have sustained.
-If there are any skid marks on the road, take a picture of those too.
-Finally, get footage of the accident if you have a GoPro or some other action camera.
+Ensure to include pictures of any damage to your motorcycle and any injuries you might have sustained.
+If there are any skid marks on the road, take a picture.
+Finally, get footage of the accident if you have a GoPro or other action camera.

-If there were any witnesses at the scene, try and get their contact information.
-Their testimony might be useful later on.
+If any witnesses were at the scene, try to get their contact information.
+Their testimony might be helpful to later on.

 Speak to the Police